MRoc/patcher/README.md

 # Patcher

-Patcher is a library for transforming immutable object trees using simple operations with undo history and transactions.
+Patcher is a library for transforming immutable object trees using basic operations with undo history and transactions.

 ## Patch